bionic (1) cmake.1.gz

 Pre-load a script to populate the cache.

-and populates it with customizable settings for the project.
-This option may be
+with customizable settings for the project.
+This option may be used to specify a file from which

-used to specify a file from which to load cache entries before the first pass
+to load cache entries before the first pass through the project’s cmake listfiles.
+The loaded

-project's default values.
-The given file should be a CMake script containing set()
+entries take priority over the project’s default values.
+The given file should be a CMake script

-commands that use the CACHE option, not a cache-format file.
+containing SET commands that use the CACHE option, not a cache-format file.

 -D <var>:<type>=<value>, -D <var>=<value>

-Create or update a CMake CACHE entry.
+Create a cmake cache entry.

-and populates it with customizable settings for the project.
-This option may be
+with customizable settings for the project.
+This option may be used to specify a setting that

-The option may be repeated for as many CACHE entries as desired.
+takes priority over the project’s default value.
+The option may be repeated for as many cache

-If the :<type> portion is given it must be one of the types specified by the set()
+If the :<type> portion is given it must be one of the types specified by the set() command

-command documentation for its CACHE signature.
-If the :<type> portion is omitted
+documentation for its CACHE signature.
+If the :<type> portion is omitted the entry will be

-the entry will be created with no type if it does not exist with a type already.
+created with no type if it does not exist with a type already.
+If a command in the project sets

-If a command in the project sets the type to PATH or FILEPATH then the <value> will
+the type to PATH or FILEPATH then the <value> will be converted to an absolute path.

-This option may also be given as a single argument: -D<var>:<type>=<value> or
+This option may also be given as a single argument: -D<var>:<type>=<value> or -D<var>=<value>.

 -U <globbing_expr>

-Remove matching entries from CMake CACHE.
+Remove matching entries from CMake cache.

-This option may be used to remove one or more variables from the CMakeCache.txt
+This option may be used to remove one or more variables from the CMakeCache.txt file, globbing

 Use with care, you can make your CMakeCache.txt non-working.